je2230/sscs_assn_1/artifact.md

 je2230

-This is a test artifact to be used for signing purposes!
+New test artifact for assn 2!